lukso-network/docs/docs/guides/hardhat-walkthrough/hardhat-base-setup.md

 # Setup your Hardhat project

-In this article will guide you through the process of seting up an Hardhat installation (using TypeScript), adding the [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts) package, creating a basic LSP7 contract, and deploying it on [LUKSO Testnet](http://docs.lukso.tech/networks/testnet/parameters).
+In this article, we will guide you through the process of seting up an Hardhat project (using TypeScript), adding the [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts) package (using version 0.11.0-rc.1), creating a basic LSP7 contract, and deploying it on [LUKSO Testnet](http://docs.lukso.tech/networks/testnet/parameters).

 ## Create Hardhat project